oktadev/okta-blog/_source/_posts/2019-06-20-spring-preauthorize.md

 Notice that all you really changed here was `formLogin()` to `oauth2Login()`.

-Run the app: `./gradlew bootRun` (you may either need to sign out of the Okta developer dashboard or use an incognito window to see the login screen).
+Run the app: `./gradlew bootRun` (you may either need to sign out of the Okta Admin Console or use an incognito window to see the login screen).

 The `/` endpoint is still open, but when you go to the restricted endpoint: `http://localhost:8080/restricted`.